OHDSI/Centaur/README.md

 The default available methods are determined by the number of covariates in the dataset, and the total number of subjects.
 These limits have largely been determined empirically based on performance.
-Depending on your available hardware, it may be feasible to use a given method with more (or fewer) cavariates and/or subjects.
+Depending on your available hardware, it may be feasible to use a given method with more (or fewer) covariates and/or subjects.
 Each of these limits can be overridden.

 ![Methods](./img/method_space.png)